GROUP BY Clause

 Each implementation will have a list of SQL aggregate functions, which

-are not necessarily just the ones prescribed by the standard (COUNT
+are not necessarily just the ones prescribed by the standard (COUNT,

-, etc).
+SUM, AVG, etc).
 (Recall from SQL’s Implicit Group Variable that

 SQL aggregate functions do not use an explicit group variable.)

-Furthermore, it is required that for each SQL aggregate function f
+Furthermore, it is required that for each SQL aggregate function f,

 if an implementation offers a corresponding core PartiQL aggregate

-function, the PartiQL function is named COLL_f
+function, the PartiQL function is named COLL_f.
+For example, the

-corresponds to the SQL AVG
+core PartiQL aggregate COLL_AVG corresponds to the SQL AVG

 aggregate .
 Nevertheless, it is possible that an implementation